 The core purpose of giving feedback is, to be honest, and genuine to improve a situation or an individual’s/ team’s performance, so it shouldn’t be constructed on exaggerations (be they positive or negative).

 Mostly when you’re under pressure, your emotions can override logic, causing you to say things you don’t actually mean.
 Hence, give some serious thought on how you did like to frame your feedback in a way that appears as honest, genuine.
 Own up your feedback and make sure it is timed right and given in person.

 Being forthright and transparent with corrective feedback lays the groundwork for an authentic conversation, even though it could feel more awkward for the provider.
 You’ll likely get much more from people when your approach is positive and focused on improvement.
 As long as your intent is to bring a positive change, there is no reason to shy away from giving feedback.

 You may be a peace-loving person, but being an effective manager and a leader, demands you to step out of your comfort zone.
 Your goal is not to be loved by everyone but also to be respected for being a fair manager.
 Your role demands you to be agile in sensing brewing issues and calling out the problem in time before it becomes a bigger challenge for you and your organisation.

-Work on your communication skills, make sure that your feedback is honest, timely, clear, solution focused, fair and balanced.
-If done in a respectful manner and the feedback is constructive, more than often it will lead to minimal conflict.
+Work on your communication skills, and make sure that your feedback is honest, timely, clear, solution-focused, fair, and balanced.

 Need more expert advice and suggestions on handling conflict effectively?
 Well, tune into our exceptional tailor-made courses designed to help you be effective leaders and lead with conviction